-Amboy, CA is for all practical purposes a ghost town.
+Amboy, CA is for most practical purposes a ghost town.

 Amboy is situated some 30 miles east from Ludlow, about 80 km west from Needles, and about 50 miles north of Twentynine Palms.
 Amboy is in the Mojave desert.